 - Authoritative voice: the authoritative and objective voice of the tool lends itself to setting information forward as facts

-- Non-Academic: though it might be argued that academic standards and methods might undermine Wikipedia as a valid source of information (indeed, there are many who dismiss Wikipedia as a source of information), this is actually a strength as it takes intellectual pursuits out of academia.
+- Non-Academic: though it might be argued that the absence of rigorous academic standards and methods undermines Wikipedia as a valid source of information (indeed, there are many who dismiss Wikipedia as a source of information), this is actually a strength as it takes intellectual pursuits out of academia.
 Wikipedia is part of a global trend of information becoming public and open rather than the domain of particular academic and professional credentialing systems.